varnishcache/varnish-cache/.circleci/README.rst

 Note 1: **--credential yes** is needed so that *setuid* flag is working.
 Without it `sudo` does not work in the Docker containers with architecture different than x86_64.
 Note 2: **--persistent yes** is needed so that there is no need to use `:register` tag.
 This way one can run locally pure foreign arch Docker images, like the official `arm64v8/***` ones.
-O

 With QEMU registered each build step can start a Docker image for any of the supported architectures to execute the `configure`, `make`, package steps.

-Pipeline steps
+Workflows
 -----------

+There are two CircleCI workflows:

+1. `commit` - It is executed after each push to any branch, including Pull Requests The `commit` workflow runs two jobs:
+1.1. ``dist`` - this job creates the source code distribution of Varnish Cache as compressed archive (varnish-cache-x.y.z.tar.gz).
+1.2. ``distcheck`` - untars the source code distribution from `dist` job and builds (*configure*, *make*) on different Linux distributions

+2. `nightly` - It is executed once per day at 04:00 AM UTC time.
+This workflow also builds binary packages for different Linux distributions and CPU architectures (x86_64 & aarch64) and for this reason its run takes longer.
+It runs the following jobs:
-1. The first two steps that run in parallel are:
+1. The first two jobs that run in parallel are:

     1.1. ``tar_pkg_tools`` - this step checks out pkg-varnish-cache_ with the packaging descriptions for Debian, RedHat and Alpine, and stores them in the build workspace for the next steps in the pipeline.
-Additionally the result files are stored as artefacts in case they are needed for debugging.

     1.2. ``dist`` - this step creates the source code distribution of Varnish Cache as compressed archive (varnish-cache-x.y.z.tar.gz).
 This archive is also stored in the build workspace and used later by the packaging steps.
-Again the archive is stored as an artefact for debugging.

-2. The next steps in the pipeline (again running in parallel) are:

-    2.1. ``distcheck`` - untars the source code distribution and builds (*configure*, *make*) it for the different CPU architectures

-    2.2. ``package`` - step that creates the packages (e.g. .rpm, .deb) for each supported CPU architecture, Linux distribution and its major version (e.g. *x64_centos_7*, *aarch64_ubuntu_bionic*, *x64_alpine_3*, etc.).
+2. The next job in the workflow is ``package`` - a job  that creates the packages (e.g. .rpm, .deb) for each supported CPU architecture, Linux distribution and its major version (e.g. *x64_centos_7*, *aarch64_ubuntu_bionic*, *x64_alpine_3*, etc.).
 This step creates a Dockerfile on the fly by using a base Docker image.
-This custom Docker image executes a Shell script that has the recipe for creating the package for the specific Linux flavor, e.g. *make-rpm-packages.sh*.
-The step stores the packages in the build workspace and as an artefact.
+This custom Docker image executes a Shell script that has the recipe for creating the package for the specific Linux flavor, e.g.
+*make-rpm-packages.sh*.
+The step stores the packages in the build workspace.

-3. Finally, if the previous steps are successful, a final step is executed - ``collect_packages``.
-This step creates an archive with all packages and stores it as an artefact that can be uploaded to PackageCloud_.
+3. Finally, if the previous jobs are successful, a final step is executed - ``collect_packages``.
+This step creates an archive with all packages and stores it as an artifact that can be uploaded to PackageCloud_.

 More